Developer Documentation

 2RoomJoin

-The OnRoomJoin event is triggered that allows you to handle logic before the user actually joins the room.
+The OnRoomJoin event is triggered.
+It allows you to handle logic before the user actually joins the room.
 Please note: All upcoming PeerJoined and MediaAdded events are for users that were already connected to the room.

 3PeerJoined